 CAAS is committed to upholding a safe aviation environment and the highest standards in aviation safety, underpinned by good foundations established over the years -a strong safety regime, strong safety culture and strong safety leadership.

-As part of the continual efforts to strengthen safety, CAAS has published two key safety documents – the State Safety Programme (SSP) which articulates Singapore’s regulatory philosophy, values, and commitments to achieve our safety objectives, and the National Aviation Safety Plan (NASP) 2022-2024, which identifies clear priorities and galvanises the aviation sector to work together to keep aviation safe.
+As part of continual efforts to strengthen safety, CAAS has published two key safety documents – the State Safety Programme (SSP) which articulates Singapore’s regulatory philosophy, values, and commitments to achieve our safety objectives, and the National Aviation Safety Plan (NASP) 2022-2024, which identifies clear priorities and galvanises the aviation sector to work together to keep aviation safe.

 CAAS also launched the first-ever Safety Charter for the Singapore aviation industry at the Aviation Safety Forum on 7 March 2022, which expresses the shared commitment by leaders in the sector to jointly uphold safety standards and strengthen safety culture in their respective organisations.